Maxwell (musician): 1994–1997: Maxwell's Urban Hang Suite

-Maxwell began working with songwriter Leon Ware and noted guitarist Wah Wah Watson to record his debut Maxwell's Urban Hang Suite in the mid 1990s.
+Maxwell began working with songwriter Leon Ware and noted guitarist Wah Wah Watson to record his debut Maxwell's Urban Hang Suite in the mid-1990s.
 Recording sessions for the album took place in 1994 and 1995 at Electric Lady Studios, RPM Studios, Sorcerer Studios and Chung King Studios in New York City, and at CRC recording studios in Chicago, Illinois.

 After production for the album was completed in 1995, the finished product was presented to Columbia Records in Spring of that same year.
 However, it was shelved for nearly a year, due to issues with Columbia's management, the label's extensive reorganization and record executives' doubts of the album's commercial potential.

+In 1996, waiting for the release of Urban Hang Suite, Maxwell (credited as Musze) composed and contributed lead vocals to several tracks on the eponymous debut album by Sweetback, a side project by Sade's main band members.

-Initially, the album was slow to obtain commercial interest.
+Initially, Maxwell, debut album was slow to obtain commercial interest.
 On April 20, 1996, the album made its chart debut at number 38 on the Top R&B/Hip-Hop Albums chart.
 From August to October 1996, Maxwell's Urban Hang Suite experienced chart growth on both the Top R&B/Hip-Hop Albums and Billboard 200, peaking at number eight on the former and at number 36 on the latter.
 It spent seventy-eight weeks on the Billboard 200 chart.
 It became a Top 30 hit in the United Kingdom.

 The album was later ranked as one of the year's top-10 best albums by Time, Rolling Stone and USA Today. and was also nominated for a Grammy Award for Best R&B Album at the 39th Grammy Awards, losing the award to The Tony Rich Project's Words.